f3lixding/dotfiles/nix/README.md

 - The functions are evaluated with [these args](https://nixos.org/manual/nixpkgs/stable/#module-system-module-arguments)
 - As the doc has specified, the modules are [merged](https://nixos.org/manual/nixpkgs/stable/#module-system-lib-evalModules-param-modules).
 This is important because each function is evalauted with the merged modules.

+You can define options without defining values for them in the config.
+But you cannot do the reverse.

 # Lazy Evaluation
 This is how the nix engine evaluate things - Values do not get filled in until the attributes is used.
 This allows you to do some circular dependencies: